sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 let result = (ambient_color + diffuse_color) * object_color.xyz;
 ```

-With that we get something like this.
+With that, we get something like this.

 ![./ambient_diffuse_wrong.png](./ambient_diffuse_wrong.png)